Katie Levick

-Katie Ann Levick (born 17 July 1991) is an English cricketer who has played for Yorkshire, Yorkshire Diamonds, Northern Diamonds and Northern Superchargers.
+Katie Ann Levick (born 18 July 1991) is an English cricketer who has played for Yorkshire, Yorkshire Diamonds, Northern Diamonds, Birmingham Phoenix, Durham and Welsh Fire.
 She is a leg spin bowler, and is the leading wicket taker in Women's County Championship cricket.

 Personal life

 Levick is from Sheffield.
 Levick studied at Sheffield Hallam University, graduating in 2012.
 She later worked as a teacher, and as of 2020, she was a marketing manager for Yorkshire CCC's coaching department.